suchipi/hex-engine/packages/website/docs/api-core.md

 Note that in order to be found by this function, the Component _must_ have registered its type using [`useType`].

+##### hasComponent

+> Available since version: Unreleased

+`hasComponent(componentFunc: Function): boolean`

+Searches the entity for a [`Component`] with the type specified by `componentFunc`, and returns true if one is found.
+If none are found, it returns false.

+Note that in order to be found by this function, the Component _must_ have registered its type using [`useType`].

+##### addComponent

+> Available since version: Unreleased

+`addComponent(componentFunc: Function): Component`

+Creates a new Component and adds it to the entity.
+Returns the component instance for the created component.

+This behaves the same as `useNewComponent`, but can be used to add a Component later in an Entity's lifecycle.

+##### removeComponent

+> Available since version: Unreleased

+`removeComponent(component: Component): void`

+Removes a component instance from the entity.
+The component will be disabled prior to being removed.
+To define what should happen when your Component is disabled, use [`useEnableDisable`][`useenabledisable`].

 ##### enable

 > Available since version: 0.0.0